opentext/storyteller/docs/stl/parse.md

 ## STL2HTML

 As a proof of concept of interactive HTML document we are experimenting with a conversion of STL definition directly to interactive and dynamic HTML.

 For business graphics we use [d3](https://d3js.org/) and [NVD3](http://nvd3.org/) libraries to produce interactive charts.

 # SVG image parsing

 As the chart libraries used for interactive and dynamic HTML document are all using SVG image format, we had to add (at least a limited) support for SVG-based images in *StoryTeller*.

-The SVG support is still a work-in-progress, but we are already supporting enough SVG features to visualize NVD3-generated charts in pring output line PDF.
+The SVG support is still a work-in-progress, but we are already supporting enough SVG features to visualize NVD3-generated charts in print output line PDF.

 We are implementing a hierarchy of handlers and naturally we are using the XML Parsing framework described in this document.